-- Higher or additional rate taxpayers will need to claim the extra tax relief direct from HMRC through their tax returns.
+- Employees who pay more than basic rate tax will need to claim the extra tax relief direct from HMRC, normally through their tax returns.

-2. Gross tax basis (deducting contributions before tax).
+- Gross tax basis (deducting contributions before tax)

 You may see HMRC referring to this as the ‘net pay arrangement’ method.
 If you choose this option, you’ll need to call us on 01293 586666 to set this up.

 - Under this tax basis, you’d deduct employee contributions from their pay before tax is taken.
 (That’s why we call this tax basis gross.)

 - So, your employees will automatically get full tax relief on their contributions straightaway.

 - But unlike the alternative net tax basis, it means lower paid employees who don’t pay tax won’t receive any tax relief.